Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 ### Retrospective Analysis

-This service displays the failed forecasts on a time axis to allows you to see if forecast failure for individual outliers might be related to exceptional demand events. ounterfactual is visualized as trend line.
+This service displays the failed forecasts on a time axis to allow you to see if forecast failure for individual outliers might be related to exceptional demand events.
+The counterfactual is visualized as trend line.

 ## Glossary